Bullying Incident Report

 SJA has taken an additional step to ensure that all individuals feel comfortable in reporting an alleged incidence of bullying.
 Sometimes it is hard for a victim or someone who knows or cares about the victim to come forward.
 Individuals now have the ability to anonymously report alleged incidents of harassment or bullying to the building principal.

-We encourage students to use the link on our school website to report credible incidents of bullying.
+We encourage students to use the link on our school website to report credible incidents of bullying or any time of incident that makes an SJA student feel uncomfortable or threatened.
 The form is confidential and only viewed by the building principal, so that we can continue to proactively provide a safe and supportive learning environment for all students.

 Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.